spaceottercode/glamodon/README.md

 ### 0.1

 apply one of ~10 filters to a pic and upload.
 Privacy and text can be set in the main UI (compose message box).
 Spoiler text has limited support.
-In this release the processed image can be upto 640x640 but this will be lifted.
+In this release the processed image can be upto 640x640 but this will be lifted in future releases.